Conducting a Cloud Security Assessment

 Pricing

-On-site classes in the US & Canada are billed at a flat rate for up to 15 students.
+On-site classes in the US & Canada are $20,000 for up to 15 students.
 PrimeHarbor will provide each student with their own Fooli target environment.
 The hosting company only needs to provide a projector, wireless connectivity, and HTTP/HTTPS and SSH access to the internet.